UK’s May to seek united stand against Russia at EU summit

 - Trump went way off-script on his Putin call — reinforcing the peril of the looming Kim Jong Un meeting

 EU Council President Donald Tusk is seen by the U.K. as supportive, and said Wednesday that Europe must “reinforce our preparedness for future attacks.”

 But British officials are irked that another EU chief, European Commission President Jean-Claude Juncker, congratulated Putin on his victory in Sunday’s presidential election in Russia.

-The attact on the Skripals has sent tensions between London and Moscow worsen to Cold War levels.
-The two countries have expelled 23 of each other’s diplomats and engaged in an acidic war of words.
+Russia denies involvement in the attack on Sergei Skripal and his daughter, which has sent relations between London and Moscow to Cold War-style lows.
+The two countries have each expelled 23 of the other’s diplomats and engaged in an acidic war of words.

 On Wednesday, British Foreign Secretary Boris Johnson said it was “emetic” — vomit-inducing — that Putin is rejoicing over hosting the soccer World Cup.
-Russia retorted that Johnson was “poisoned with venom of malice and hate.”
+Russia responded that Johnson was “poisoned with venom of malice and hate.”

 Brexit is also on the agenda at the two-day summit that starts Thursday.
 Britain hopes the EU will sign off on the terms of the U.K.’s departure next year and green-light talks on future relations.